Arfey/aiohttp_admin2/docs/usage.rst

-    request to databases inside it to check permission but it's not a good idea because for each request the admin call this method for each view (to check that we can show link to views in aside menu) and that can produce n + 1 request.
+    request to databases inside it to check permission but it's not a good idea because for each request the admin call this method for each view (to check that we can show link to views in aside menu) and that can produce n + 1 requests.
 The better approach is get all rights inside `middelware` and set this info to request and inside `access_hook` method just check that request contain right access.